holgerthies/taylor_rocqs/README.md

 The following example files illustrate the solver and reproduce the benchmark runs.
 They can be compiled directly with `coqc` or opened interactively in your preferred Coq IDE.
+**Caution:** Some examples need long running-times.
+You might wish to adjust the parameter settings in the files to reduce runtime if needed.

 - **Minimal demo:**